Description

 Tried: Adding the key file and immediately searching packets without re-opening the pcap.

-Wireshark decrypts on load.
-If you add the key while the pcap is already open, the existing packets are not re-decrypted automatically.
-You need to close and re-open the pcap file (or use File > Reload) for the key to take effect and show decrypted Application Data.
+Wireshark decrypts at load time.
+Add the key while the pcap is already open and the existing packets are not re-decrypted.
+Close and reopen the file, or hit File > Reload, for the key to take effect.

 Learn more